About The Canadian Canoe Museum

 About the New Museum

 The Canadian Canoe Museum is creating a new cultural destination that will inspire visitors to learn about Canada’s collective history and reinforce our connections to land, water and one another – all through the unique lens of the iconic canoe.
-Located on a five-acre site at the Little Lake waterfront in Peterborough, the Museum’s new home is expected to open in the summer of 2023.
+Located on a five-acre site at the Little Lake waterfront in Peterborough, the Museum’s new home is expected to open in late summer/early fall of 2023.
 Learn more at canoemuseum.ca/new-museum.

 For further information: